|Nutritional Guidelines (per serving)|

 Make a well in the center and add the yogurt.

-Mix with a knife into a soft, non-sticky dough.
+Mix with a knife to form a soft, non-sticky dough.

 Turn the dough out onto a lightly floured board and knead gently for 30 seconds to smooth the underside.

-Roll the dough to a thickness of 1/2 inch and cut it into 12 rounds with a pastry or biscuit cutter dipped in flour.
+Roll or pat the dough to a thickness of 1/2 inch and cut it into 12 rounds with a pastry or biscuit cutter dipped in flour.

 Place the scones on the prepared baking sheet and brush with yogurt or sour cream.

-If you aren't into that kind of snack at 4 p.m., have these delicious yogurt scones for breakfast either with clotted cream, if you want to go the authentic route, or butter.
+- If you aren't into that kind of snack at 4 p.m., have these delicious yogurt scones for breakfast with clotted cream or butter.
 Preserves would be good, too, but the fruit in this recipe really fills that bill.
 Go on and have that tea—maybe Irish or English Breakfast—but if you really love coffee more, go for it.
 Don't be constrained by scone tradition.